anyscale/madewithml.github.io/docs/courses/applied-ml/documentation.md

 > Code tells you *how*, comments tell you *why*. -- [Jeff Atwood](https://blog.codinghorror.com/code-tells-you-how-comments-tell-you-why/){:target="_blank"}

 Another way to [organize](organization.md){:target="_blank"} our code is to document it.
 We want to do this so we can make it easier for others (and our future selves) to easily navigate the code base and build on it.
-We know out code base best the moment we finish writing it but fortunately documenting it will allow us to quickly get back to that stage time and time again.
+We know our code base best the moment we finish writing it but fortunately documenting it will allow us to quickly get back to that stage time and time again.
 Documentation involves many different things to developers so let's define the most common (and required) components:

 - `#!js comments`: Terse descriptions of why a piece of code exists.
 - `#!js typing`: Specification of a function's inputs and outputs data types, providing insight into what a function consumes and produces at a quick glance.